 To join our community of 13,000 dedicated team members, visit texaschildrenspeople.org

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are on the hunt for a Certified Pharmacy Technician—someone who can thrive in a fast-paced hospital environment.
-In this position you’ll be asked to assist the pharmacist in the preparation, filling, and delivery of medications, and other tasks associated with dispensing.
-We need someone with excellent knowledge of current hospital and departmental standards for the handling of pharmaceuticals.
+We are searching for a Certified Pharmacy Technician– someone who works well in a fast-paced setting.
+In this position, you’ll assist the pharmacist in the preparation, filling, and delivery of medications, and other tasks associated with dispensing.
+This role requires someone with excellent knowledge of current hospital and departmental standards for the handling of pharmaceuticals.

 Think you’ve got what it takes?

 - Assists the pharmacist in ensuring the appropriateness of medication doses by obtaining and entering patient information at the prescription intake window including weight, allergies, and other medications